Pool Safety Barriers

 Creating multiple layers of protection can also help improve pool safety.

-The following are additional resources for more details on Pool Safety Barrier Requirements:
+The following additional resources provide more details on Pool Safety Barrier Requirements:

 It is important to note that local pool safety requirements may differ and should be investigated with your local municipality.